High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Results

 A significant strength of LUCIE is its ability to reproduce key statistical properties—including the zonal power spectrum, variance distribution, and return-period behavior—directly on the coarse T30 grid.
 Prior analyses have shown that LUCIE preserves the observed spectral slope across a wide range of scales and captures realistic distributional tails for temperature, winds, and precipitation.
 Therefore, a critical goal of the super-resolution in this work is not to correct deficiencies in LUCIE but to upscale its outputs while maintaining these desirable statistical properties on a finer grid.

-To evaluate this, we examine the zonal power spectra (left column of Figure \ref{fig3:metrics}) and the corresponding PDFs on the right column.
+To evaluate this, we examine the zonal power spectra (left column of Figure~\ref{fig3:metrics}) and the corresponding PDFs on the right column.
 Bicubic interpolation, used as a baseline, exhibits severe damping of intermediate and high-wavenumber variance, reflecting the strong smoothing inherent to polynomial interpolation.
 In the low-wavenumber regime, SFNO-SR aligns reasonably well with the ERA5 reference.
 However, as the spatial scale decreases, its power spectrum begins to exhibit physically unrealistic wavy oscillations and periodic spikes in the high-wavenumber realm.
-These artifacts likely stem from the Fourier-based nature of the architecture, where aliasing or Gibbs-like phenomena can introduce artificial periodicities when attempting to reconstruct fine-scale turbulence.
+These artifacts likely stem from the Fourier-based nature of the architecture, where aliasing or Gibbs-like phenomena can introduce artificial periodicities when reconstructing fine-scale turbulence from a truncated spectral basis \citep{bonev2023spherical}.
 In contrast, both EDM-based methods retain much more of the original spectral structure.
-The conditional EDM restores a realistic spectral slope and captures a substantial portion of the missing high-wavenumber power, though it still underestimates the smallest scales relative to ERA5.
-The posterior-sampling EDM fits closely to the reference spectra, reproducing both the large-scale slope and the tail.
+The Conditional EDM restores a realistic spectral slope and captures a substantial portion of the missing high-wavenumber power, though it underestimates the precipitation power content at low wavenumbers ($k<100$) relative to ERA5.
+DPS tracks the reference spectra more closely in this low-wavenumber band, reproducing both the large-scale slope and the tail.
+We note that this spectral result and the re-coarsening result of Section~\ref{sec:climatology} measure different properties and are not in conflict.
+The power spectrum is a statistical, variance-based diagnostic: it asks whether the field carries the correct \emph{amount} of variability at each scale, averaged over the record.
+The re-coarsening check is a per-sample, mean-matching diagnostic: it asks whether each generated field, when coarsened, returns the \emph{specific} coarse state it was conditioned on.
+A sampler that leans on its learned prior, as DPS does, can produce fields with realistic large-scale variance---hence a good low-wavenumber spectrum---while still failing to reproduce the particular coarse input it was given, hence the weaker re-coarsening agreement and conditioning fidelity discussed in Section~\ref{sec:climatology}.
+The two findings therefore describe complementary aspects of DPS rather than contradicting each other.
 This indicates that diffusion-based super-resolution can preserve LUCIE’s long-term variability during downscaling rather than artificially smoothing or amplifying it.
-The right column of Figure ~\ref{fig3:metrics} demonstrates the models' ability to capture the true distribution of atmospheric variables.
+The right column of Figure~\ref{fig3:metrics} demonstrates the models' ability to capture the true distribution of atmospheric variables.
 The diffusion models capture the heavy tails and extremes much more accurately than bicubic interpolation.
 This is not surprising due to the ability of generative diffusion models to reconstruct fine details in the spatial field.